CrossR/HepEVD/python_bindings/README.md

 ```
 ./get_extern_deps.sh

+# We use a git submodule for nanobind, the Python / C++ bindings library.
+git submodule update --init --recursive

 # You may want to setup a Python Venv for this first...
 # https://docs.python.org/3/library/venv.html
 python -m venv .venv